 The recent tragic famines in Niger, Sudan, Chad and the Horn of Africa have been blamed on droughts, but they have more complex causes than a simple lack of rain.
 While drought was the immediate cause of the crop failure, the drought would not have done the same damage to an agricultural system that used water more effectively.
 By building soil and using groundcover, earthworks and trees, we can build agricultural systems that can maintain their productivity through times of drought and put an end to catastrophic crop failures.

 Sustainable farming practices emphasize building the structure of the soil, not disturbing it with tilling or digging.
-This builds soil infiltration (the ability of water to enter soil) and increases the amount of water a soil can hold, which is mostly determined by the amount of humus in the soil).
+This builds soil infiltration (the ability of water to enter soil) and water retention (the amount of water a soil can hold, which is mostly determined by the amount of humus in the soil).